kephale/TuftsCOMP135_Spring2016/README.md

 - Clojure
 - R

 [Jupyter](http://jupyter.org/) is a notebook-based programming environment that supports many programming languages.
-We will use it for numerous in-class demos, and you may want to use it for your homeworks as well.
+We will use it for numerous in-class demos, and you may want to use it for your homework and final projects as well.

 - [Jupyter quick start guide](http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/)
 - [Official Python 2 tutorial](https://docs.python.org/2/tutorial/) and [Python tutorial](http://www.tutorialspoint.com/python/)